-Good Value for money, large selection of fish (depending on what seasonally available).
+Good value for money, and a large selection of fish (depending on what seasonally available).

 O'Caranguejo (next to the market)

-Portuguese cuisine serving excellent seafood pasta, pizza as well as meat & fish dishes
+Portuguese cuisine serving excellent seafood pasta, pizza as well as meat and fish dishes.

 Angela's Cape Verdean buffet where you pay by the weight of the food!